cns-iu/hra-literature/README.md

 - [**Publication**](extract/publication): Extract the HRA references and PubMed publications associated with [31 organs in 5th release HRA](data/experimental/organ.csv), and calculated citation using WoS data.
     - HRA references: Extract the general references and specific references in 5th release ASCT+B Tables through [CCF-ASCTB-ALL data](data/ontology/ccf-asctb-all.json).
     - PubMed: Retrieve the PubMed publications where the titles or MeSH terms contain any of the 31 organ names.
-    - Web of Science: Using WoS data linked by WoS IDs to PMIDs, count publication citations, which refers to the number of papers citing a publication.
+    - Web of Science: Using WoS data linked by WoS IDs to PMIDs, for technical validation.
 - [**Experts**](extract/experts):  From PubMed data, extract the authors associated with the selected PubMed publications.
 Additionally, extract the HRA experts across all versions, including creators and reviewers.
     - HRA experts: Extract the creators and reviewers from [HRA metadata across five versions](data/hra-v1.4-metadata.json), including ORCIDs, author names, associated digital objects.
     - Authors: Extract the authors with ORCIDs associated with the selected publications, and query the information for authors.
-Then calculate authors' _h_-indexes based on the citation data from WoS data.
-- [**Funding**](extract/funding): From PubMed data, extract the funding data associated with the selected PubMed publications (in database section).
+- [**Funding**](extract/funding): From PubMed data, extract the funding data associated with the selected PubMed publications.
 - [**Funder**](extract/funder): Extract the funder metadata and the linkage among publications, funded projects, and funders from [OpenAlex](https://docs.openalex.org/api-entities/funders).
 - [**Institution**](extract/institutions): Extract the institution metadata and the linkage among authors and institutions from [OpenAlex](https://docs.openalex.org/api-entities/institutions).